What "Automatic" Actually Means

 Automatic Watch Stopping Unexpectedly?

 It may be a worn mainspring, degraded lubricants, or simply insufficient winding.
-Bring it in for a diagnosis — we service automatic movements and can advise on winding habits for your specific calibre.
+Bring it in for a diagnosis, we service automatic movements and can advise on winding habits for your specific calibre.
 Walk in, no appointment needed.

 Rruga Aleksander Goga · Durrës 2001 · Albania · +355 67 636 0510

-Published by Iglisi Watch · Durrës, Albania · April 2026.
+Published by Iglisi Watch · Durrës, Albania · May 2026.
 This guide covers mechanical watch power reserve and automatic winding as general watch care information.